awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 }
 ```

-## Example: Use the EC2 launch wizard<a name="ex-launch-wizard"></a>
+## Example: Use the EC2 launch instance wizard<a name="ex-launch-wizard"></a>

-The Amazon EC2 launch wizard is a series of screens with options to configure and launch an instance\.
+The Amazon EC2 launch instance wizard is a screen with options to configure and launch an instance\.
 Your policy must include permission to use the API actions that allow users to work with the wizard's options\.
 If your policy does not include permission to use those actions, some items in the wizard cannot load properly, and users cannot complete a launch\.

-**Basic launch wizard access**
+**Basic launch instance wizard access**

 To complete a launch successfully, users must be given permission to use the `ec2:RunInstances` API action, and at least the following API actions:
 + `ec2:DescribeImages`: To view and select an AMI\.